 No doubt there are a range of factors that favour Bermuda over other jurisdictions and the weight applied to individual factors will vary from company to company.
 However, the overarching factor is Bermuda’s unparalleled commitment to the insurance industry: there is no other place where the insurance industry pervades society as it does in Bermuda.
 Where else do school children list insurance underwriting, broking and actuarial science as top career choices?
 This commitment extends from the country’s political leaders, who speak the industry language and are accessible to prospective entrants, to Bermuda’s regulator (and, unlike elsewhere, there is only one to contend with), who can bring a new entrant to market faster than in any competing jurisdiction, and to the numerous expert service providers (managers, brokers, lawyers, accountants) who cater to the industry’s various needs.

 There is also the “market” phenomenon: just as a casino operator may choose Las Vegas or a luxury clothing retailer may open in Bond Street, Bermuda is where the insurance customers are to be found, with all leading global (re)insurance brokers represented in the market.
-Such are the access-to-market advantages of Bermuda, that many US insurers operate in Bermuda whilst electing to pay US taxes, countering the perception that it is the absence of corporate and personal income taxes is the dominant attraction of Bermuda.
+Such are the access-to-market advantages of Bermuda, that many US insurers operate in Bermuda whilst electing to pay US taxes, countering the perception that it is the absence of corporate and personal income taxes that is the dominant attraction of Bermuda.

 Class Of 2020: Impact On Bermuda’s Economy